2025 algal bloom in South Australia: Other suggestions

+Criticism

+On 16 March 2026, an ABC Four Corners investigation suggested that the SA Government had downplayed the harmful effects of the brevetoxins on people and animals' health, and that their delay in publishing health advice had "put asthmatics and those with compromised immune systems at risk".
+Following the airing of the show, Professor Ian Gibbins (who featured in the program) posted a lengthy commentary about it on the SA Surf and Bloom Facebook page, pointing out the complexities and unknowns regarding the effects of the bloom, that were not conveyed in government advice, nor by the program.

+Government report

+On 24 July 2026, SARDI published a report of the preliminary investigations, which gave the environmental triggers of the bloom as threefold: floodwaters, coastal upwelling, and the marine heatwave were all contributors to the event.
+Dated 15 May 2026, the "preliminary report" was released several months later, after being peer-reviewed.

 Ongoing activities and situation

-Premier Peter Malinauskas and new SA Environment Minister Lucy Hood continue to liaise with federal Environment Minister Murray Watt about a plan for managing the HAB through the summer.

-From early October, 94 coastal sites are being regularly monitored by the South Australian Research and Development Institute (SARDI).
-The bloom is not present in the northern Spencer Gulf, the giant cuttlefish breeding ground.
+Premier Peter Malinauskas and SA Environment Minister Lucy Hood continued to liaise with federal Environment Minister Murray Watt about a plan for managing the HAB through the summer.
+From early October, 94 coastal sites were being regularly monitored by the South Australian Research and Development Institute (SARDI).
+The bloom was not present in the northern Spencer Gulf, the giant cuttlefish breeding ground.

 On 4 November 2025, SARDI reported in its weekly update that there was no Karenia detected at 14 out of 21 metropolitan onshore sites, and the rest recorded low levels.
 This had reduced considerably from 21 October, when six sites showed over a million cells of Karenia per litre.